Francis Obikwelu

 Francis Obiorah Obikwelu, GOIH (born 22 November 1978) is a retired Nigerian-born Portuguese sprinter, who specialized in 100 metres and 200 metres.
 He was the 2004 Olympic silver medalist in the 100 metres.
-In the same race, he set the former European record in the event at 9.86 seconds, which stood for nearly 17 years.
+In the same race, he set the European record in the event at 9.86 seconds, which stood for nearly 17 years.
+At club level, he was a professional athlete for Sporting CP.

 Biography

 Obikwelu was born in Onitsha, Nigeria.
 At the age of 14, one of Obikwelu's football coaches noticed him and suggested he try out athletics.
 After two years, he represented Nigeria in the 1994 African Junior Championships and won the silver medal in the 400 metres.

 Obikwelu moved to Lisbon, Portugal as a 16-year-old.
 After being rejected by both Sport Lisboa e Benfica and Sporting Clube de Portugal, he worked as a construction worker in the Algarve.
-He decided to learn Portuguese, and his teacher put him in contact with sports club Belenenses, where he resumed practising.
+He decided to learn Portuguese, and his teacher put him in contact with sports club Belenenses, where he resumed practising in 1995 before signing for Sporting Clube de Portugal in 1996.
 While living in Portugal, Obikwelu was adopted by a lady who he now refers to as his "mother".

 In July 2000, Lisbon-based Nigerian sprinter Mercy Nku said Obikwelu had decided to compete for Portugal because of neglect by Nigerian sports officials when he was injured while representing Nigeria in Sydney, Australia.
 "He had to go to Canada to undergo an operation on his knee spending his own money."
 Obikwelu became a Portuguese citizen in October 2001.

 Obikwelu's athletics achievements, his life story and his personality made him a popular figure in Portugal, where he is nicknamed Chico, the short form of the Portuguese version of his first name.

+In 2019, Obikwelu was reported to have worked as a speed trainer, on a temporary basis, for fellow Portuguese athlete, footballer Cristiano Ronaldo.